MAIF/daikoku/manual/src/main/paradox/consumerusage/2-apikeys.md

 ## View APIkeys
 On the right of the API line, click on the `API Keys` button.
 All subscribed plan for the API are displayed.
-To copy credentials, click on the `copy` button at the bottom right of the component.
+ - Secret can be reseted for an APIkey

-APIkey usage statistics are avalaible after clicking on the `stats` button.
+ - APIkey usage statistics are avalaible after clicking on the `stats` button.
 Stats are avalaible for `today`, `yesterday`, `last week`, `last month` or `the billing period`.
 You can see a graph to see usage or some global informations likes hits count, average duration or average overhead.
+ - To copy credentials, click on the `copy` button at the bottom right of the component.
+ - APIkey Rotation can be enabled and setup (by choosing rotation period and grace period)
+ - APIkey can be enabled or disabled

+Every subscription have an integration token, which make credentials accessible by admin api.
+This token is visible in integration token tab.

 ## View global statistics
 After clicking on the `see stats` button, global statistics are displayed.